 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been around for much longer (launched in September 2008).

-If the number of relative strengths (bullet points above) is taken as a guide, the 6D comes out slightly ahead of the A900 (9 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 6D emerges as the winner of the contest (10 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 6D and the Sony A900 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 6D or the A900.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.